 Peter G. Milner, MD, FACC

-Co-founder, Director, and Chief Executive Officer
+Co-founder, Chairman, and Chief Executive Officer

 Peter is a physician scientist and serial entrepreneur in the biotechnology industry who has developed multiple drugs, founded several successful public biotechnology companies and helped raise significant amounts of capital to operate them.
 Peter is the founder and managing member of Renexxion a US LLC, and CEO of its wholly owned operating subsidiary Renexxion Ireland Ltd, which is developing its novel GI prokinetic, naronapride, for multiple GI indications globally.
 In 2018 the drug was partnered with Roivant Sciences and its Chinese subsidiary Sinovant and then in 2021 it was partnered with Dr Falk of Germany for gastroparesis and functional motility disorder in select ex-US territories.
 Since 2015 Peter has served as CMO of Retrotope a biotechnology company where he has hired and manages, a capable team to develop the company’s novel drug, RT001, for the treatment of range of orphan neurodegenerative diseases.
 The team under his direction have conducted 7 global Phase 2/3 clinical trials in infantile neuraxonal dystrophy (INAD), Friedreich’s Ataxia (FA), amyotrophic lateral sclerosis (ALS), progressive supra-nuclear palsy (PSP) and Huntington’s Disease (HD) and hopes to file multiple NDAs.